In this article

-Packability are the UK’s longest established packaging company.
+Packability is the UK’s longest established packaging company.
 Like a lot of companies, they were faced with the test of transitioning from a typical brick-and-mortar company to one with a leading online presence, in what is a very competitive market.

 With over 500 product pages and up to 30 product variants on each, reviews were initially difficult to gather.

-Marketing Coordinator Rhian Gardiner says, “What we decided was to place an overall experience rating on the right hand side of all our pages, to increase conversion rate.”
+Marketing Coordinator Rhian Gardiner says, “What we decided was to place an overall experience rating on the right-hand side of all our pages, to increase conversion rate.”

 250+ customers have now left reviews, of which 90% rated Packability 4 out of 5 or above.
-Customer reviews are paramount as more than 90% of online shoppers say that they are influenced by other customers opinions.
+Customer reviews are paramount as more than 90% of online shoppers say that they are influenced by other customers' opinions.

-As Gardiner comments, “Over a two year period this was instrumental in increasing our monthly sales by over 350%.”
+As Gardiner comments, “Over a two year period, this was instrumental in increasing our monthly sales by over 350%.”

 3. Dollar Shave Club – referrals through social media

 As a result of their viral video, this has enabled The Dollar Shave Club to generate $19 million in revenue in 2013, $64 million in 2014, and is projecting at least $140 million in 2015.
-WithIn the first 48 hours of the video appearing on YouTube, over 12,000 people had signed up for the service.
+Within the first 48 hours of the video appearing on YouTube, over 12,000 people had signed up for the service.

 Consider this: all of those 12,000 customers had been referred after someone else had enjoyed the video.
 Companies creating humorous videos isn’t a new idea and adapting an idea that worked for someone else is a good way to go.
-Adweek regularly post great viral campaigns and it’s worth checking.
+Adweek regularly posts great viral campaigns and it’s worth checking.

 Another great tool is Buzzsumo, where you can arrange campaigns and videos based on the ones that have been shared the most.
 Don't steal, adapt.
 You never know you could find your next Old Spice or One Pound Fish.